Norman D. Newell

-Norman Dennis Newell (January 27, 1909 – April 18, 2005) was a professor of geology at Columbia University, and chairman and curator of invertebrate paleontology at the American Museum of Natural History in New York City.
+Norman Dennis Newell (January 27, 1909 – April 18, 2005) was an American professor of geology at Columbia University, and chairman and curator of invertebrate paleontology at the American Museum of Natural History in New York City.

 Early life and education

-Newell was born on January 27, 1909 in Chicago, Illinois to Virgil Bingham and Nellie Clark Newell.
+Newell was born on January 27, 1909 in Chicago, Illinois, to Virgil Bingham and Nellie Clark Newell.
 Shortly after he was born, his family moved to Stafford, Kansas.
 Newell's father, a dentist, died when he was 13, but had encouraged his early interest in geology from a young age, often taking him to fossil deposits in Kansas, and at Raymond Moore's suggestion, the Florissant Formation in Colorado.

 Newell also had musical talents at an early age and won a state-wide clarinet competition.
 In 1926, he enrolled at the University of Kansas and studied closely under Raymond Moore, who took him on fossil collecting trips.
 To pay for tuition, he played the jazz saxophone in local bands.
 Newell graduated from Kansas with his B.S. in 1929 and his M.A. in 1931.

 After Moore recommended him for a graduate fellowship, Newell began studying at Yale University, earning his doctorate in geology.
 At Yale, he specialized in bivalve mollusks and was mentored by paleontologists Charles Schuchert and Carl Owen Dunbar.